netgen/ezplatform-site-api/docs/introduction/index.rst

   ``Field`` object aggregates some properties from it's FieldDefinition, like FieldType identifier, or name and description.
-It also provides ``isEmpty()`` method, which makes simple to check if the field value is empty, without external helpers.
+It also provides ``isEmpty()`` method, which makes simple to check if the field value is empty, without requiring external helpers.
 Example usage from Twig:

   .. code-block:: twig